Introduction

 - Under Customer details, search for the customer in the search bar.
 If the customer does not exist in Anrok yet (e.g., you have not created an invoice for the customer yet), click +Add customer, then enter the Customer ID and Customer name.
 When entering the customer ID, be sure to add the

 billing system:prefix so that it maps to your billing system successfully.
-For example, if the customer ID is10000in NetSuite, you would enternetsuite:10000as the customer ID in Anrok. - Under Certificate details, upload the exemption certificate, then enter the Start date.
+For example, if the customer ID is10000in NetSuite, you would enternetsuite:10000as the customer ID in Anrok. - Under Certificate details, enter the Exemption number, Certificate type, and Exemption start date, then upload the exemption certificate.

-- Under Jurisdiction details, enter the Jurisdiction where the exemption certificate is valid.
+- Under Jurisdiction details, enter the Jurisdiction and Registration ID where the exemption certificate is valid.
 If there are multiple jurisdictions, you can select +Add a jurisdiction.

 Bulk upload certificates